niksy/rationalize.css/README.md

 @import url('rationalize.css');
 ```

-If you use [PostCSS](https://github.com/postcss/postcss) and plugin like [postcss-import](https://github.com/postcss/postcss-import), Normalize is imported by default.
+If you use [PostCSS](https://github.com/postcss/postcss) and plugin like [postcss-import](https://github.com/postcss/postcss-import), Normalize and Opinionate are imported by default.

 ### Starting styles